Clothianidin

 Clothianidin is an insecticide developed by Takeda Chemical Industries and Bayer AG.
 Similar to thiamethoxam and imidacloprid, it is a neonicotinoid.
 Neonicotinoids are a class of insecticides that are chemically similar to nicotine, which has been used as a pesticide since the late 1700s.
 Clothianidin and other neonicotinoids act on the central nervous system of insects as an agonist of nAChR, the same receptor as acetylcholine, the neurotransmitter that stimulates and activating post-synaptic acetylcholine receptors but not inhibiting AChE.
 Clothianidin and other neonicotinoids were developed to last longer than nicotine, which is more toxic and which breaks down too quickly in the environment.

-However, studies published in 2012 show that neonicotinoid dust released at planting time may persist in nearby fields for several years and be taken up into non-target plants, which are then foraged by bees and other insects.
+A 2018 review by the European Food Safety Authority (EFSA) concluded that most uses of neonicotinoid pesticides such as clothianidin represent a risk to wild bees and honeybees.
+In 2022 the United States Environmental Protection Agency (EPA) concluded that clothianidin is likely to adversely affect 67 percent of federally listed endangered or threatened species and 56 percent of critical habitats.
+The pesticide has been banned for all outdoor use in the entire European Union since 2018, but has a conditional approval in the U.S. and other parts of the world, where it is widely used.

 Clothianidin is an alternative to organophosphate, carbamate, and pyrethroid pesticides.
 It poses lower risks to mammals, including humans, when compared to organophosphates and carbamates.
-It has helped prevent insect pests build up resistance to organophosphate and pyrethroid pesticides.
+It has helped prevent insect pests from building up resistance to organophosphate and pyrethroid pesticides.

-According to the Environmental Protection Agency (EPA), clothianidin's major risk concern is to nontarget insects (honey bees).
-Information from standard tests and field studies, as well as incident reports involving other neonicotinoid insecticides (e.g., imidacloprid) suggest the potential for long term toxic risk to honey bees and other beneficial insects.
-In January 2013, the European Food Safety Authority stated that neonicotinoids including clothianidin pose an unacceptably high risk to bees, concluding, "A high acute risk to honey bees was identified from exposure via dust drift for the seed treatment uses in maize, oilseed rape and cereals.
-A high acute risk was also identified from exposure via residues in nectar and/or pollen."

 Authorized uses

 Clothianidin is authorized for spray, dust, soil drench (for uptake via plant roots), injectable liquid (into tree limbs and trunks, sugar cane stalks etc.), and seed treatment uses, in which clothianidin coats seeds that take up the pesticide via the roots as the plant grows.
 The chemical may be used to protect plants against a wide variety of agricultural pests in many countries, of which the following are mentioned in citable English-language sources: Australia, Austria, Belgium, Bulgaria, Canada, Czech Republic, Denmark, Estonia, France, Finland, Germany, Greece, Hungary, Italy, Ireland, Japan, Korea, Lithuania, Netherlands, New Zealand, Poland, Portugal, Serbia, Slovakia, Slovenia, Spain, UK, and the United States.
 Seed treatment uses of clothianidin, corn in particular, have been revoked or suspended in Germany, Italy and Slovenia.
 The suspensions are reflective of E.U. pesticide law and are generally associated with acute poisoning of bees from pesticide dust being blown off of treated seeds, especially corn, and onto nearby farms where bees were performing pollinator services.

-Clothianidin has been prequalified for indoor residual spraying by the World Health Organization in 2017.
+Clothianidin was prequalified for indoor residual spraying by the World Health Organization in 2017.